 Directed study in the literature for the student's principal instrument and the other brass instruments.
 Special emphasis on analysis, style and development of technique.
 Three hours.

 Mu 612-Brass Literature.

-A continuation of the study in the literature for the student's principal instrument and the other brass 98 instruments.
+A continuation of the study in the literature for the student's principal instrument and the other brass instruments.
 Special emphasis on analysis, style and development of technique.
-Second semester, oddnumbered years, three hours.
+Three hours.

 Mu 613-Middle Ages.